splunk/public-o11y-docs/synthetics/test-status/test-status.rst

    :header-rows: 1
    :widths: 20, 80

-   * - :strong:`Current status`
+   * - :strong:`Test state`
      - :strong:`Description`

-   * - Pending
-     - Splunk Synthetic Monitoring is still retrieving the status of this test.

-   * - Available
+   * - Active
-     - The test is functioning properly.
-If the test is active, data is being collected at the set interval and can be viewed in the :guilabel:`Test History` page.
-If the test is paused, it can be unpaused and will resume collecting data.
+     - The test is running.
+Data is being collected at the set interval.
+You can view this data on the :guilabel:`Test History` page.

-   * - No Data
-     - The test isn't currently collecting data.

-   * - Failure
+   * - Paused
-     - The test encountered a failure.
+     - The test is paused.
+To resume data collection, unpause it.